Hrabal/TemPy/make_an_app/base_files.md

 ### Base files

-Now we'll make the base code to make our Flask app working.
+Now we'll make the base code to get our Flask app working.
 We start by making an `app.py` file that will contain the Flask initialization:

 ```python
 # app.py